tomdoel/pulmonarytoolkit/_sources/content/installing/updating.md

 ### Using GitHub Desktop
-Open GitHub Desktop.
+- Open GitHub Desktop.
-Select the Pulmonary Toolkit project
+- Select the `Pulmonary Toolkit` project
-Click Update from master
+- Click `Update` from main

-### Using a SourceTree
+### Using SourceTree
-Open SourceTree.
+- Open SourceTree
-Select the Pulmonary Toolkit project
+- Select the `Pulmonary Toolkit` project
-Click pull to obtain the latest version
+- Click `pull` to obtain the latest version